 It is a condition of entry onto the Programme that you must complete the online enrolment task when requested to do so by the University.
-By doing so, you are agreeing to pay all fees due, by the dates specified by the University, unless previously agreed otherwise by the appropriate University authorities.
+By doing so, you are agreeing to pay all fees due, by the dates specified by the University.